Gogistics/prjDockerSwarmTutorial/README.md

 **One node will be created in the instance with IP 198.74.48.34, and the other node will be created in the instance with IP 45.33.61.89**

+NOTE: suggest not to install docker-machine on instances which run as nodes

 ------

 -> 1. set discovery back-end (45.79.106.150):